JoANeS86/SQL-Data-Warehouse-Project/scripts/Medallion Approach.md

   * Insert into Silver.

   * Apply the Quality Checks again, now in the newly created Silver Layer tables, to confirm everything is ok.

+  * Create Stored Procedure.

 #### <ins>c/ Validating: Data Correctness Checks.</ins>

 #### <ins>d/ Docs & Version: Data Documenting Versioning in GIT.</ins>

+---

+## 4. Gold Layer

+#### <ins>a/ Analyzing: Explore and Understand the Business Objects.</ins>

+#### <ins>b/ Coding: Data Integration.</ins>

+  * Build the Business Object.

+         a/ Detect the Business Objects hidden in the Source Systems: I go to the Integration Model and I start adding labels.

+         b/ Dimension Customers.

+            I join the customer tables coming from the Silver Layer, but I avoid using the INNER JOIN since I might lose customers: I will always start with the Master Table and the use LEFT JOIN.

+            Tip: After joinin the table, check if any duplicates were introduced by the join logic.

+            Manage Integration: In this example we have 2 sources for the gender information, so I select the DISTINCT values of those 2 fields, to have a picture of all the possible scenarios, and after analyzing them, I apply a transformation to pick the appropriate values (in this example, to manage the opposite values coming from the 2 sources, we take for good the ones coming from the CRM, something that I must confirm with the Source Sytem experts).

+            I identify the object as a Dimension, and I define a PK for it by using the ROW_NUMBER function (I use Surrogate Key this time, but there are cases where I could use the PK coming from the Source System).

+            Finally, I create the VIEW.

+         c/ Dimension Products.

+            This time I only need current information, so I'm getting whatever has no end date (prd_end_dt is NULL).

+            Then, again, I'm joining tables, checking for duplicates after the JOIN, identifying the object as a Dimension, creating a PK and finally, creating the VIEW.

+         d/ Fact Sales.

+            After identifying the table as a Fact one, I have to add to it the Surrogate Keys that I've created for the Dimensions (the other IDs now present in the Sales table are coming from the Source System), in order to connect Facts and Dimensions.

+            Then, create the VIEW, and check if all the dimension tables can successfully join to the fact table.

+  * Choose Type Dimension vs Fact.
+  * Rename to friendly names (by following the rules of the Naming Convention).
+  * Sort the columns into logical groups to improve readability (e.g., put FirstName and LastName columns together).
+  * Check the quality of the new Gold objects.

+#### <ins>c/ Validating: Data Integration Checks.</ins>

+#### <ins>d/ Docs & Version: Data Documenting Versioning in GIT.</ins>

+  * Data Model
+  * Data Catalog
+  * Data Flow